+When you’re looking for the best pressure cooker, there are features that are important.
 The removable pot, which is stainless steel and has a non-stick coating, is handy and you can remove the cover lid as well for cleaning.
 And, it’s dishwasher safe.
 I also like that it has an auto steam clean feature, which with just one push has a strong jet steam that cleans and sanitizes the interior of the multi-cooker.
 Not too shabby, huh?
 And, the removable holder that accumulates the steam (water dew dish) is quick and easy to slide out and empty.

 There are built in safety features that just help second guess any mistakes that you might make.
 And, I’ve run into some of them, and happily so, as I’ve experimented and cooked with Cuckoo!

 Cuckoo is intuitive to use.
 Very user friendly.
 And, honestly, I LOVE the voice navigation that you can turn off if you want.
 For me, though, I get a kick out of hearing Cuckoo’s ‘voice’. talking to me!
 But, if you want to quiet Cuckoo, then you can.
 Another brainy thing about Cuckoo is the 3D heating technology; yes, the entire pot acts like a heating element so that food is cooked more evenly and up to 20% faster.